gil2rok/c-lfis/README.md

 # c-lfis
-Experimenting with Consistent Neural Samplers
+Experimenting with *consistent* neural samplers 🧠 🌀, inspired by the Liouville Flow Importance Sampler (LFIS).